 Chip sealing is the application of crushed aggregate or gravel (chips) over an emulsified asphaltic oil.
 The oil seals the street from water penetration while the chips provide a wearing surface for traffic.
 Chip sealing is a preventive maintenance treatment that rejuvenates old asphalt and creates a new riding surface.

 Slurry sealing is the application of emulsified asphalt (a mixture made from oil and fine sand aggregate) to an existing pavement.
 This treatment also seals the street from water penetration.
 Slurry sealing is a preventive maintenance treatment that extends the life of pavement while providing a smooth new riding surface.

-An asphalt overlay generally consists of placing a new layer of asphalt pavement material over and existing pavement.
-Preparatory work such as asphalt patching, edge milling and utility adjustments should be completed prior to any overlay work.
+An asphalt overlay generally consists of placing a new layer of asphalt pavement material over existing pavement.
+Preparatory work such as asphalt patching, edge milling, and utility adjustments should be completed prior to any overlay work.
 Overlays are less expensive than complete street reconstruction and result in smoother and stronger pavement.